Last updated: April 27, 2026

 The Submerged Cemetery at Long

 When TVA created Nickajack Lake, the rising waters reached the community of Long and its cemetery.
 Graves were not relocated before inundation.
 As late as the 1990s, three headstones marking the graves of Henry, Moses, and Sarah Long were reported visible above the waterline approximately 70 yards from shore, where Dry Creek empties into the lake.
-This claim is widely repeated in paranormal tourism sources, but a primary documentary basis for the specific headstone details has not been independently confirmed.
+The claim circulates widely in paranormal tourism sources.

 The Dragging Canoe Tradition